 The pace of business is faster than ever before, which means employees across your company need immediate access to key data.
 With an ERP solution, executives can get a holistic view of business operations at any time, while other staff can get the information they need to do their jobs more effectively.
 For example, sales representatives should be able to view a customer’s full transaction history and more proactively improve renewal rates while increasing upsell and cross-sell opportunities.

 Often, the first noticeable signs that your company needs ERP software will come from your accounting department.
-If your employees rely on paper-based invoices and sales orders—and spend hours every week manually entering them into different accounting and sales systems—you need to consider how much time is being wasted on tasks that ERP software can handle in an instant.
+If your employees rely on paper-based invoices and sales orders spending hours every week manually entering them into different accounting and sales systems you need to consider how much time is being wasted on tasks that ERP software can handle in an instant.

 As companies grow, one of their biggest challenges is often inventory management.
 Ensuring that the right amount of products is in the right location at the right time is a vital part of business operations.